Best Heavy Duty Sewing Machine: Buying Guide and Reviews of top 6

 Look for a strong motor that provides ample stitches per minite (SPM).
 While a quality home model has several hundred SPM, heavy duty models are able to work faster, typically producing 800-2,000 SPM.
 The bigger the number, the faster you will be able to finish your job.
 Higher speeds are usually associated with the clothing industry where the same pattern is used continuously on lighter weight fabrics and the fast output is a must.

 Which comes to the next point which is speed control option.
 Variable speed control allows you to determine the right speed and keep it consistent depending on your preference or a change in fabric being worked on.
 Delicate and thick fabrics both require slower speed.
 You also want to be extra careful around corners and slow speed allows more precision for working on intricate details.

 Varying stitch options

 The length and type of stitch are very important in sewing.
 Heavier fabrics require long stitches that standard sewing machines can’t provide.
-Asides from fabric, your sewing machine should also be able to handle different kinds of stitching so you can be more versatile with your sewing.
+Asides from fabric, the best heavy duty sewing machine for you should also be able to handle different kinds of stitching so you can be more versatile with your sewing.